 - 6.12 Notes should be taken throughout the selection process by each member of the interview panel; these notes will help monitor the effectiveness and fairness of procedures and help if reasons for appointing or not appointing a particular applicant are challenged.
-These notes should be kept locally within school for a minimum of 6 months. - 6.13 Copies of applicant's eligibility to work, professional qualifications and any other documentation needed to be seen as a requirement of the post should be taken at the selection event. - 6.14 All documents and notes must be kept for all shortlisted applicants, after which all but those relating to the appointee should be destroyed after six months.
-Schools should be mindful of the General Data Protection Regulation (GDPR) requirements and principles in relation to the retention of documents.
-Further advice on Information Governance should be obtained from the school's/academy's chosen advisor.
+These notes should be kept locally within School/Academy for a minimum of 9 months. - 6.13 Copies of applicant's eligibility to work, professional qualifications and any other documentation needed to be seen as a requirement of the post should be taken at the selection event. - 6.14 All documents and notes must be kept for all shortlisted applicants, after which all but those relating to the appointee should be destroyed after nine months.
+Schools/Academies should be mindful of the General Data Protection Regulation (GDPR) requirements and principles in relation to the retention of documents.
+Further advice on Information Governance should be obtained from the School or Academy's chosen advisor.